Comments are closed.

 PINK ASPHODEL IN THE CRACKS OF COLOSSEUM

-The flower was last recorded in 2000, when the scaffolding erected for the restoration of the Colosseum allowed botanists to access residual populations on top of the monument.
-Before that is has not been seen since a surveys on the wall flora conducted in the 1940s by Anzalone (Flora e vegetazione dei muri di Roma,1951).* Still today Colosseum has a variety of plants including very rare species, which scientists believe can only survive when sheltered by the arena, which forms a sanctuary from the urban environment outside.
+The Pink Asphodel persisted quietly, disappearing from records for decades, only to be glimpsed again in 2000 on the monument’s upper levels, when scaffolding for restoration allowed botanists to reach its hidden populations.
+Before that, it had last been observed during surveys of the wall flora conducted in the 1940s by Anzalone (Flora e vegetazione dei muri di Roma,1951).
+Today, the Colosseum still hosts a variety of plants, including very rare species.
+Scientists believe these plants can only survive when sheltered by the arena, which forms a micro-sanctuary from the urban environment outside.

-But how did this flower come to grow in Colosseum?
-The myth goes that the plants were brought as seeds on the fur of animals brought from Africa to fight in the arena.
-The animals died in large numbers.
-One example is the games celebrating the inauguration of the Colosseum in Rome, arranged by the Flavian emperor Titus, where 9000 animals were killed in the arena during the 100 days celebration. ** As Deakin writes: ”…the noble and graceful animals from the wilds of Africa brought there in great numbers, and let loose in their wild and famished fury, to tear each other to pieces.”
-(Deakin, 1855: iv PREFACE) Another theory is that the seeds have been transported with stones used for constructing the arena, as rare flowers have been found growing at other historical sites like for example Ostia Antica.
+But how did this flower come to grow in the Colosseum?
+One myth tells of African animals brought to the games in the arena, their fur carrying seeds across oceans.
+As Deakin wrote of those inaugural games under Titus:“…the noble and graceful animals from the wilds of Africa brought there in great numbers, and let loose in their wild and famished fury, to tear each other to pieces.”
+(1855: iv, Preface) Another theory proposes that the seeds came instead with the very stones of the arena, as rare flowers have been found growing at other historical sites, such as Ostia Antica.

 Back to front